 Starting a Glamping Business is a great opportunity.
 A new, exciting industry with a lot of potential, you have a range of different options on where to go from here.
-Many farm owners have incorporated Glamping Sites into their farms, and have turned their farm into a part-Glamping Business.
+Many farm owners have started a glamping business and incorporated Glamping Sites into their farms, turning their farm into part-Glamping Business.
 This shows the potential that Glamping has to innovate the market, which it is currently doing with people starting Glamping Sites in a range of different places.

 If you own a farm, you are missing out on potential income and capital for your business, not starting a Glamping Site.
 Continue reading if you want to learn more about how you can turn a part of your farm into a successful Glamping Business, earning you a lot of extra income.

 Farm Diversification Viewed Positively

 This means that having a range of industries attached to your farm is seen as a good thing by many, including the local Councils, who want to bring more people out to rural areas of the country.